Raghunath-Dhakshnamoorthy/Raghunath-Dhakshnamoorthy/Monefy App Test Cases.md

-Task 1: Test Cases for Monefy App
+Task 1: Manual Test Cases for Monefy App

 New Installation:
 Scenario: Whenever the app is installed in a device, below cases should be verified